 The custom redirect can be set to any internal or external URL, for example:

-By default, Swarm requires users to log in, which prevents anonymous users from accessing a Helix server via Swarm.
+By default, Swarm requires users to log in, which prevents anonymous users from accessing a Helix Core Server via Swarm.
 Users who have not logged in see a log in page immediately when visiting Swarm:

 The steps to log in are identical to using the Log in dialog.